Skip to content

 14. Lists countries sourcing from?

-The company reports that its refineries source from Indonesia, Thailand and Malaysia.
-However, the company does not report a list of countries supplying its mill.
+The company reports that its refineries source from Indonesia, Thailand, and Malaysia.

 • Y